-Outcome Goals July 1, 2022 - June 30, 2025 Baseline Data: Annual Estimate of # of people who become newly homeless each year Change in # of People Change as % of Baseline Target Annual Estimate of # of people who become newly homeless each year 4211 1,894 45% 2,317 Describe Your Related Goals for or Describe any underserved and/ or disproportionately impacted population(s) focus on related to this Outcome Goal and how this focus has been informed b Describe the trackable data goal(s) Note: Meeting the trackable data g required for eligibility for Bonus Fund poals for the underserved populations is not Analysis of local data shows that while black or African American people represent 7% of the general population, they make up approximately 26% of all persons who become homeless for the first time each year on a daily basis.
-The increasing rate in which Black or African American people experiencing homelessness for the first time is 28%, while the increasing rate in which all individual semetencing homelessness for the first time is and/1 2%. first time annually by 10% by Incorporation planned activities when submitting and American individuals who become homeless for the rg a focus on racial equity data, analysis, and reviewing applications for funding by June 2024.
+Outcome Goals July 1, 2022 - June 30, 2025 Baseline Data: Annual Estimate of # of people who become newly homeless each year Change in # of People Change as % of Baseline Target Annual Estimate of # of people who become newly homeless each year 4211 1,894 45% 2,317 Describe Your Related Goals for or focus on related to this Outcome Goal and how this focus has been informed by data in your landscape assessment: Describe the trackable data goal(s) related to this Outcome Goal: Note: Meeting the trackable data goals for the underserved populations is not required for eligibility for Bonus Funds.
+Analysis of local data shows that while black or African American people represent 7% of the general population, they make up approximately 26% of all persons who become homeless for the first time each year on a daily basis.
+The increasing rate in which bell the data and the statement for the first time increasing rate in which bell first time annually by 10% by Incorporation planned activities when submitting and American individuals who become homeless for the rg a focus on racial equity data, analysis, and reviewing applications for funding by June 2024.
 This number of person experiencing homeless for the first